Brain-Performance, Stay-Awake and Anorectic (Lose-Desire-to-Eat) Drugs

 In small doses amphetamines can banish tiredness and make the user feel alert and refreshed.
 However, this drug-induced burst of energy and focus comes at a price: a “speed crash” always follows the high and may leave the person feeling nauseous, irritable, depressed and extremely exhausted.

 Loss of appetite

 Feelings of suspicion and paranoia

 Required “Black Box” Warning Label

-The Food and Drug Administration (FDA) requires the following “black box” warning on all amphetamines, which means that medical studies indicate the drugs carry a significant risk of serious, or even life-threatening, adverse effects.
+The Food and Drug Administration (FDA) requires the following “black box” warning on all amphetamine drugs which means that medical studies indicate amphetamines carries a significant risk of serious, or even life-threatening, adverse effects.

 If It Doesn't Work